bensaufley/fitness_schedules/README.md

 	*	Failing - javascript?
 + Write tests for reporting#show
 *	Paginate schedules list
-+	Reporting pages, accessible to admin only:
-	*	Schedules by Trainer
-		- Need to make sortable
-	* ALL schedules
-	  - move @schedules.each table in reports_controller#show to partial
 +	Styling
 	*	CSS media queries
 		-	Implemented in `custom.sass`, which covers most general cases